greydevv/pytyper/DOCUMENTATION.md

 ### findillegals

-`findillegals` gathers a unique list of the types (represented as strings) in a collection that do not match a specified type.
+`findillegals` gathers a unique list of the types (represented as strings) in a collection that does not match a specified type.

 - Required parameters (2):
   - **collection** (*list*, *tuple*, *set*)